Augsburg: Railway

-Starting in 2008, the regional services are planned to be altered to S-Bahn frequencies and developed long term as integrated into the Augsburg S-Bahn.
+Starting in 2008, the regional services are planned to be altered to S-Bahn frequencies and developed long-term as integrated into the Augsburg S-Bahn.

 Air transport

-Until 2005 Augsburg was served by nearby Augsburg Airport (AGB).
-In that year all air passenger transport was relocated to Munich Airport.
-Since then, the airport is used almost entirely by business airplanes.
+Until 2005, Augsburg was served by nearby Augsburg Airport (AGB).
+In that year, all air passenger transport was relocated to Munich Airport.
+Since then, the airport has been used almost entirely by business airplanes.

 Economy

 Augsburg is a vibrant industrial city.
 Many global market leaders namely MAN, EADS or KUKA produce high technology products like printing systems, large diesel engines, industrial robots or components for the Airbus A380 and the Ariane carrier rocket.
-After Munich, Augsburg is considered the high-tech centre for Information and Communication in Bavaria and takes advantage of its lower operating costs, yet close proximity to Munich and potential customers.
-In 2018 the Bavarian State Government recognized this fact and promoted Augsburg to Metropole.
+After Munich, Augsburg is considered the high-tech centre for information and communications technology in Bavaria and takes advantage of its lower operating costs, yet close proximity to Munich and potential customers.
+In 2018 the Bavarian State Government recognised this fact.